KarlPiper/apple-wasd-keyboards/README.md

 # Apple WASD Keyboards—Custom Layout

-## System Font Icons
+## System Font Symbols

-I made reference PDFs of the basic keyboard icons available in Mac system fonts.
+I made reference PDFs of the basic keyboard symbols available in Mac system fonts.

-These can be opened in Illustrator and edited as paths.
+These can be opened in Illustrator and edited/used.

-SF (SanFrancisco)
+Files exported using FontExplorer X Pro.

-PDF files exported using FontExplorer X Pro.
+SF (SanFrancisco includes no symbols)

-**Fonts Included:**
+**Fonts**

 - Apple Symbls
 - Arial Unicode MS